Perfect Pussy: Say Yes to Love

-The band's eight-song, 23-minute debut album Say Yes to Love was released on March 18, 2014, on Capture Tracks to predominantly enthusiastic reviews.
-Zoladz rated the album an 8.6 on Pitchforks 10-point scale and a "Best New Music" designation, saying "It doesn’t feel corny or hyperbolic to call this record life-affirming, so perfectly does it capture the flashes of gratitude, self-knowledge, and inexplicable joy that often follow an experience of great pain."
+The band's eight-song, 23-minute debut album Say Yes to Love was released on March 18, 2014, on Captured Tracks to predominantly enthusiastic reviews.
+Zoladz rated the album an 8.6 on Pitchforks 10-point scale and a "Best New Music" designation, saying "It doesn't feel corny or hyperbolic to call this record life-affirming, so perfectly does it capture the flashes of gratitude, self-knowledge, and inexplicable joy that often follow an experience of great pain."
 At Rolling Stone, Rob Sheffield gave the album four of five stars, calling it a "a savagely awesome debut" and "a heart-punch of an album" he compares to Hüsker Dü and early Sleater-Kinney.
 At The A.V.
-Club, David Anthony describes Say Yes to Love as "continu[ing] the raging aggression of [Perfect Pussy's] demo [I Have Lost All Desire for Feeling] while also trying to remove itself from hardcore’s oft-limiting structures," but argues that some of these departures have "Perfect Pussy getting out ahead of itself, suggesting the band would be better served securing an identity before attempting to redefine it."
+Club, David Anthony describes Say Yes to Love as "continu[ing] the raging aggression of [Perfect Pussy's] demo [I Have Lost All Desire for Feeling] while also trying to remove itself from hardcore's oft-limiting structures," but argues that some of these departures have "Perfect Pussy getting out ahead of itself, suggesting the band would be better served securing an identity before attempting to redefine it."